 More so, it has several encryption tools, cloud sync features, data migration tools, and distribution means via social media platforms.

 WinZipEncrypt your files fast and efficiently with the help of this fantastic software utility.
 Try it now for free!

 What is disk image file and how does it work?

-Disk image is a type of file that is an exact copy of a certain disk.
-For example, disk image is usually a copy of a certain optical media, but you can also create a disk image from your hard drive or from a USB flash drive.
+A disk image is a type of file that is an exact copy of a certain disk.
+For example, a disk image is usually a copy of a certain optical media, but you can also create a disk image from your hard drive or from a USB flash drive.

 Over the years disk images became more popular, and they gained massive popularity during the era of floppy disks.

-Some users prefer using disk images because it’s simpler and faster to use them than a regular optical media.
-If you want to use certain optical media you have to find it, open its case, open your disk drive and insert your media.
+Some users prefer using disk images because it’s simpler and faster to use them than regular optical media.
+If you want to use certain optical media you have to find it, open its case, open your disk drive, and insert your media.

 Besides convenience, we have to mention that you can read an image file faster than an optical disc since hard drives have a fast reading speed.
 In addition to speed, you won’t have to worry about any physical damage, such as scratches, than can happen to your optical discs.

 Disk image files are available in many different formats, and while some formats are universal, some are related to the software that is used to create the disk image.
-Most common format is .iso, but there are also several others.
+The most common format is .iso, but there are also several others.